Years 10 and 11 GCSE

 Assessment

-Students are examined at the end of the two year course by written examinations in biology, chemistry and physics.
-Practical work is also an essential part of the curriculum and knowledge of practical skills are examined as part of the written assessments.
+Students are examined at the end of the course by six written examinations: two in biology, two in chemistry and two in physics.
+Required practical work is an essential part of the curriculum, and knowledge of practical skills is assessed within the written examinations.